smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 - Set *CATALINA_HOME* in the environment (e.g. *C:\Program Files\Apache Software Foundation\Tomcat 8.5*).
 If you do not do this the web
   services will not work [The web services will crash on user logon if it is not set, this will be changed to a more obvious error]; see:
   4.3.5 RIF Services crash on logon.

+The RIF **must** be secured using TLS to protect the login details and any health data viewed.

 ### 1.3.3 Running Tomcat on the command line

 Tomcat can be run from the command line.
 The advantage of this is all the output appears in the same place!
 To do this the tomcat server must be stopped (i.e. in the Windows services panel or via Linux runvel scripts (/etc/init.d/tomcat*).
-Notrmally tomcat is run as a server (i.e. as a daemon in Unix parlance).
+Notmally tomcat is run as a server (i.e. as a daemon in Unix parlance).

 cd to %CATALINA_HOME%\bin; run *tomcat8.exe* e.g.
 ```
+C:\Users\Peter\Documents\GitHub\rapidInquiryFacility> cd %CATALINA_HOME%\bin
 C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin> tomcat8.exe
 11-Apr-2017 14:38:54.070 INFO [main] org.apache.catalina.startup.VersionLoggerListener.log Server version:        Apache Tomcat/8.5.13
 11-Apr-2017 14:38:54.074 INFO [main] org.apache.catalina.startup.VersionLoggerListener.log Server built:          Mar 27 2017 14:25:04 UTC